White Shadow: Sundance Review

 After burying the remains of his father with his mother (Riziki Ally), she tells her son that he has to leave with a man, Kosmos (James Gayo, adequate), who turns out to be his uncle, because she can’t take care of him alone, and he’s just as much at risk as his father was.
 His uncle puts him to work on the heavily trafficked streets of the big city, hawking CDs and sunglasses, but Alias is unhappy and finally ends up in a home with other albino children, including his diminutive pal Salum (Salum Abdallah, also very good), who claims he’s a witch doctor too, though his colleagues keep stealing his clients.

-As the four credited editors (including the director) stringing these scenes together, the tension begins to sag and the film takes on an almost impressionistic quality, as the focus of the film has shifted from something very specific -- the threat of being killed and the skills needed to survive -- to something much less obvious.
+As the four credited editors (including the director) string these scenes together, the tension begins to sag and White Shadow takes on an almost impressionistic quality, as the focus of the film has shifted from something very specific -- the threat of being killed and the skills needed to survive -- to something much less obvious.
 The reappearance of Kosmos, who’s heavily indebted to some local hoodlums who pummel him at every occasion, finally puts the hunters back on track for their prized prey, and the film on track to its blood-curdling conclusion.

 The film's camera work is agile, occasionally even jumpy, and the colors go back and forth between realistic and heavily de-saturated during the day and almost pitch black at night, when Alias is not so much a white shadow as an orange blotch, often only illuminated by the light of his torch.
 This jumble of different types of footage, shot by German cinematographer Armin Dierolf and the director, infuses the film with an energy that’s part bad fever dream, part harsh reality.